 BetterHash is a mining software alternatively, a mining protocol that helps Bitcoin miners in their mining activities.
-Corallo developed the BetterHash protocol to help miners overcome the challenges of centralization in the mining environment.
+Matt Corallo developed the BetterHash protocol to help miners overcome the challenges of centralization in the mining environment.
 The essence of decentralization by BetterHash is to allow miners to have control over their mining activities and transactions since these activities are included in the mining blocks.

 BetterHash also aims to eliminate the position previously occupied by pool operators that were deemed a potential threat and source of attacks.
-Corallo using BetterHash protocol aims to make Bitcoin hash power generated from a specific mining pool.

-Challenges of bitcoin mining centralization
+Challenges of Bitcoin mining centralization

-Centralization has presented particular challenges to Bitcoin mining; that is why Corallo came up with BetterHash in order to change the mining protocol from centralized to decentralized.
+Centralization has presented particular challenges to Bitcoin mining; that is why Corallo came up with BetterHash to change the mining protocol from centralized to decentralized.
 The main aim of the decentralization was to make Bitcoin mining a process free from control or allegiance to anyone or system—an ultimate tool for Bitcoin miners’ independence.

 One of the risks associated with centralized mining is transaction censorship.
 This problem becomes more complex as multilayered networks such as sidechains are used in the mining process.
 These layers- two networks presented a significant challenge of technicalities from one system affecting the entire system.
 With centralization, one malware or technical bug could become a potential bug to other systems.
-Such risks could lead to everyone losing crucial softwares, documents, or even money.
+Such risks could lead to everyone losing crucial software, documents, or even money.

 To avoid fraud, networks like Lighting Network also relied on users’ ability to broadcast an individual transaction.
 This was, however, not very sufficient.
-Transaction censorship also presented a risk of blacklisted addresses becoming worthless; that is, if a miner decided to implement the bitcoin blacklist.
+Transaction censorship also presented a risk of blacklisted addresses becoming worthless; that is if a miner decided to implement the bitcoin blacklist.
 The transaction censorship makes bitcoin mining vulnerable to attacks and fraud.

 The security enforcement of the centralized system is low since it is less authenticated than a decentralized system.
 Lack of authentication puts the Bitcoin hash power at risk of hijack and attack by anyone.
 After hijacks, the attacker could proceed to attack the system by doing actions like mining empty blocks and double-spend coins.
 With all these challenges, it was necessary for the decentralization of the mining protocol.